European Commission & the Complaints against Google

 March 25, mobile complaint 1: FairSearch files mobile complaint laying out Google’s anti-competitive strategy to dominate the mobile marketplace through its Android OS.
 Becomes public April 9.

 April 26, market test: The European Commission announces its required market test of the first commitments offered by Google.
 Initial deadline is May 27, subsequently extended to June 26.

-June, search complaint 25: Contaxe, a Swiss online advertising service, announces its first antitrust complaint against Google.
+June, complaint 24: Contaxe, a Swiss online advertising service, announces its first antitrust complaint against Google.
 See May 25, 2014, for second complaint.

-June 27, search complaint 26: Impala, a group of independent music companies, files a complaint asserting that Google subsidiary YouTube is abusing its dominant position.
+June 27, complaint 25: Impala, a group of independent music companies, files a complaint asserting that Google subsidiary YouTube is abusing its dominant position.

 July 9, first Google commitments rejected: Almunia asks Google to improve significantly its first package of commitments.

 July 17, FairSearch survey: showing how Google’s commitment offer makes for an unlevel playing field.